MicrochipTech/aws-iot-zero-touch-secure-provisioning-kit/readme.md

 These steps will be performed from the IAM user, ZTUser, created for demonstrating this kit.

+**Note** - If the AWS CloudFormation template was used these two steps can be skipped.

 1. Create the **Just In Time Registration (JITR) Lambda Function**
     - Name: **ZTLambdaJITR**